-For investors seeking an allocation to assets that have the potential to deliver steady long-term returns, with fewer major ups and downs along the way, we believe infrastructure investments fit the bill.
+For investors seeking an allocation to assets that have the potential to deliver steady long-term returns with fewer major ups and downs along the way, we believe infrastructure investments fit the bill.
 These assets have historically outperformed equities and bonds with less risk than equities over time, and they tend to be great businesses with attractive risk/return profiles.
-These equities also have lower long-term interest-rate sensitivity than many people assume, are a hedge against inflation, and have historically offered attractive yields.
+These equities also have lower long-term interest-rate sensitivity than many people assume are a hedge against inflation, and they have historically offered attractive yields.

 Infrastructure investments have outperformed stock and bond markets

 Infrastructure companies hold physical assets whose economic lives are typically measured in decades.
 Investors can gain exposure to this niche asset class through certain equity sectors, such as utilities and energy.
 More specifically, the opportunity set includes publicly traded companies that own and operate electric, gas, and water networks; power-generation plants; and oil and gas pipelines.
 It can also extend to transportation infrastructure such as highways, railroads, and port facilities, and even telecommunications infrastructure.
 While these equities may not be as exciting as more cyclical sectors such as technology or consumer discretionary, infrastructure investing offers several benefits that we believe are more valuable over time, including the potential to earn an attractive absolute return while experiencing fewer major ups and downs than the broader market.